On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Main Result

-which is obtained using \cite[Eq.
-(102)]{Polyanskiy_Poor_Verdu} and was evaluated by Monte Carlo simulations.
-In \eqref{eq:MC_numerical}, $\boldsymbol{\pow}=(\alpha_1,\ldots,\alpha_\L)$ denotes the vector of power allocations.
-We finally plot $\underline{\I}(\rho)/\T$ as given by \eqref{eq:sec:first_first_moment_closed}.
-Observe that the high-SNR normal approximation of $\R^*(\L,\epsilon,\rho)$ is fairly accurate already for $\rho=15$\,dB and $\L\geq 10$ when we use the exact expression \eqref{eq:sec:first_first_moment_closed} for $\underline{\I}(\rho)$.
-For $\rho=25$\,dB and $\L\geq10$, the normal approximation is accurate even when we approximate $\underline{\I}(\rho)$ using the simplified expression \eqref{eq:sec:first_first_moment}.
+We thus conclude that the error term $\K_{\underline{\I}}(\T,\rho)$ in \eqref{eq:comb_for_asymp} is negligible for the SNR values considered in the figures.
+Observe that the high-SNR normal approximation of $\R^*(\L,\T,\epsilon,\rho)$ is accurate already for $\rho=15$\,dB and $\L\geq 10$ when we use the exact expression \eqref{eq:sec:first_first_moment_closed} for $\underline{\I}(\T,\rho)$.
+For $\rho=25$\,dB and $\L\geq10$, the normal approximation is accurate even when we approximate $\underline{\I}(\T,\rho)$ using the simplified expression \eqref{eq:sec:first_first_moment}.
 Further observe that the normal approximation is pessimistic for $\rho=15$\,dB and optimistic for $\rho=25$\,dB.
-As expected, the coherent normal approximation is strictly larger than the noncoherent high-SNR normal approximation.
-The gap between the two normal approximations appears to be independent of $\L$.
-This agrees with the intuition that the cost for estimating the channel mostly depends on the coherence interval $\T$.
-Finally observe that the DT lower bound on $\R^{*}(\L,\epsilon,\rho)$, computed for USTM channel inputs, is fairly close to the MC upper bound, which holds for any input distribution satisfying the power constraint \eqref{power_const}, for $\L\geq 5$ and $\rho=15$\,dB or $L\geq 2$ and $\rho=25$\,dB.
-Thus, while it was shown that USTM channel inputs achieve the capacity asymptotically as the SNR tends to infinity, they also give rise to lower bounds on $\R^{*}(\L,\epsilon,\rho)$ that are impressively tight for moderate SNR values and short blocklengths.
+As expected, the normal approximation \eqref{eq:NA_coh} of the coherent channel is strictly larger than the high-SNR normal approximation \eqref{eq:asymp} and the gap between the two normal approximations appears to be independent of~$\L$.
+This agrees with the intuition that the cost for estimating the channel mainly depends on the length $\T$ of the coherence interval.
+Finally observe that the DT lower bound on $\R^*(\L,\T,\epsilon,\rho)$, computed for USTM channel inputs, is close to the MC upper bound, which holds for any input distribution satisfying the power constraint \eqref{power_const}, provided that $\rho=15$\,dB and $\L\geq 5$ or $\rho=25$\,dB and $L\geq 2$.
+Thus, USTM channel inputs, which achieve the capacity asymptotically as the SNR tends to infinity, also give rise to lower bounds on $\R^*(\L,\T,\epsilon,\rho)$ that are close to optimal for moderate SNR values and short blocklengths.
 A similar observation was also made in \cite{finte_block_length_2012}.